mattstruble/furcate-cli/README.md

     "allow_cpu":       # Bool.
 Defaults to: False
     "max_threads":     # Int.
 Defaults to: Number of CUDA GPUs "exclude_configs": # Array.
 Defaults to: []

+	"mem_trace": { 	   # Dictionary.
+Defaults to below configuration.
+		"enabled": 	   # Boolean.
+Defaults to false.
+		"delay": 	   # Int.
+Number of seconds between running memory trace.
+Defaults to: 300 "top":		   # Int.
+Number of top memory allocations to list.
+Defaults to: 10 "trace": 	   # Int.
+Number of of allocations to display the stack trace for.
+Defaults to: 1 }
   }
 }
 ```